Janet Jackson Stuns In Black Gown For Latest Instagram Upload

 Jackson originally wore this outfit back in November of 2017.
 The “That’s the Way Love Goes” songstress attended the OUT100 Gala event that year and was honored with the Music Icon Award, per E!
 Online.

 Jackson was seen posing on the carpet in the ensemble which showed off what the front of the outfit also consisted of.
 Underneath the dress, the entertainer rocked a pair of skintight leather pants.
 The front of the dress had lace detailing and was worn with black boots.
-Jackson accessorized herself with large gold bracelets and held a large leather clutch purse in her hand.
+Jackson accessorized herself with large black bracelets and held a large leather clutch purse in her hand.

 The “Made for Now” performer is no stranger to impressing her social media audience.
 As previously reported by The Inquisitr, Jackson dazzled followers with her huge smile in a photo that was taken in Las Vegas last year.